matrix-org/matrix-synapse-ldap3/README.rst

 Installation
 ------------
-- Via deb package `python-matrix-synapse-ldap3` available in the same repo as the synapse package
+- Included as standard in the deb packages and docker images from matrix.org.
-- Via python's package manager: `pip install matrix-synapse-ldap3`
+- If you installed into a virtualenv: `pip install matrix-synapse-ldap3`.
+- For other installation mechanisms, see the documentation provided by the maintainer.

 Usage
 -----